thoth-tech/documentation/docs/Splashkit/Applications/Arcade Machines/Arcade Machine Setup/Setup Arcade Machine.md

      source ~/.bashrc
      ```

-  1. Verify the insalation with this command
+  1. Verify the installation with this command

      ```shell
      dotnet --version